jjziets/DCMontoring/README.md

 Welcome to DCMonitoring, your comprehensive solution for operational development and system performance tracking.
 This robust Prometheus Grafana Nvidia GPU monitoring system is designed for clients seeking advanced insights into their operational infrastructures.

 What is DCMonitoring?
-DCMonitoring is a state-of-the-art tool that integrates seamlessly with platforms like Vast, RunPod, and others, offering continuous support and deployment assistance.
+DCMonitoring is a state-of-the-art tool that integrates seamlessly with platforms like Vast, RunPod, and others are planned, offering continuous support and deployment assistance.
 As a testament to our commitment to the community and quality, DCMonitoring is entirely free for use, modification, and distribution.
 It is provided 'as is' with no guarantee, serving not only as a reliable monitoring tool but also as an indicator of our expertise and dedication to operational excellence.

 Features:
 Comprehensive Monitoring: Track your system's health, performance, and reliability with detailed insights into GPU matrices, system statistics, container performance, and more.